 Increasingly, these projects and transactions have an international impact.
 As a global law firm, we can offer clients the experience and perspective of our teams around the world, enabling us to guide them through their most complex business deals.
 Our clients turn to us for deep local knowledge combined with a thorough understanding of the sectors in which they operate.
 We apply comprehensive global thinking on legal issues while also advising on practical business implications.
 This approach allows us to successfully advise on, and support our clients through, transactions that are among the largest and most complex on the continent.

-We have significant experience in bank finance, mergers and acquisitions, IPOs and capital markets transactions, mining and metals, energy and infrastructure project development and finance, construction and engineering, and public-private partnerships (PPPs).
+We have significant experience in bank finance, project finance, mergers and acquisitions, private equity and fund formation, IPOs and capital markets transactions, mining and metals, energy and infrastructure project development, construction and engineering, and public-private partnerships (PPPs).
 Our involvement in projects and transactions throughout the region has given us unique insight into ways to get deals done efficiently and on a cost-effective basis.

 We offer our clients a truly global service, the calibre of which continues to be recognised by highly regarded independent sources, including Chambers Global.

 Chambers Global 2014 – 2016